-Changing the underlying contract - between the principal and beneficiary - after a guarantor has given the guarantee will discharge the guarantor of any obligations under the guarantee.
-This is the case unless the guarantor consents to the variation or if the variation is insubstantial or will have no real effect on the guarantor.
+Changing the underlying contract between the principal and beneficiary after a guarantor has given the guarantee will discharge the guarantor of any obligations under the guarantee.
+This is unless the guarantor consents to the variation if the variation is insubstantial or will have no real effect on the guarantor.

-A repudiatory breach of the underlying contract by the lender - a breach which goes to the root of the contract - will discharge a guarantor of his obligations under a guarantee.
+A repudiatory breach of the underlying contract by the lender (a breach that goes to the root of the contract) will discharge a guarantor of his obligations under a guarantee.
 This is unless the breach is insubstantial.

 However, if a borrower breaches the underlying contract, a guarantee will generally not be discharged.

-A guarantee is a contract just like any other.
-As such, it is subject to the same rules including those which lead to a contract being voidable or otherwise set aside.
-This includes duress (for which the guarantee will be voidable), misrepresentation (for which the guarantee will be rescindable), undue influence (for which the guarantee will be void).
+A guarantee is like any other contract.
+As such, it is subject to the same rules, including those which lead to a contract being voidable or otherwise set aside.
+This includes duress (for which the guarantee will be voidable), misrepresentation (for which the guarantee will be rescindable), and undue influence (for which the guarantee will be void).

-If guarantor terminates a guarantee, he/she will not be liable for any payment obligation or any other obligation that a principal may incur after termination.
-The guarantor is still liable for all of the principal’s existing liabilities, however.
+If the guarantor terminates a guarantee, he/she will not be liable for any payment obligation or any other obligation that a principal may incur after termination.
+However, the guarantor will still be liable for all the principal’s existing liabilities.

 Discharge, however, releases a guarantor from both existing and future liabilities of the principal.

-DocPro offers comprehensive deed of guarantee templates suitable for loans, tenancy agreements, and mortgages
+We have created comprehensive deed of guarantee templates suitable for loans, tenancy agreements, and mortgages.

-DocPro also offers variations of each deed of guarantee template to favour different parties involved in the transaction.
+We also offer variations of each deed of guarantee template to favour different parties involved in the transaction.

 You can find and select a suitable deed of guarantee template here: